FrancoisSuzeau/Solar-System/README.md

 + Implements atmosphere effects (like red shadowing on the frontier of the dark side of a planets)
 + Implements distance light interaction (the more an object is distant of the sun, the less it receive light)

+With this feature, I will follow with distant objects behaviour.
+OpenGL let you to have the possibility to fixe perspective aspect.
+When you move backward, after a while, the object will disappear and his name will appear.
+With that I will make sur that his name is always orientate according to the camera.

 After all of that, I will implements the most consequent part for me : celestial mechanics (I have allready begin researches).

 Many of these ideas came to me while I was coding, so I hope more come too.